 28 Feb Culture is a key to your business success!

-How does culture drive success in business?
+How culture drives business success

 To summarise, here is my list of what Culture means in a business:

 - A business purpose, mission and values are clear, understood by all and documented